Ole Aale

 Ole Aale is a 2024 Indian Marathi-language comedy drama road film written and directed by Vipul Mehta, and produced by Rashmin Majithia under the banner Coconut Motion Pictures.
 The film stars Nana Patekar, Siddharth Chandekar, Sayali Sanjeev and Makarand Anaspure.
-The film is a remake of Gujarati film Chaal Jeevi Laiye!.
-The soundtrack was composed by Sachin–Jigar.
+The film is a remake of the 2021 Gujarati film Chaal Jeevi Laiye The soundtrack was composed by Sachin–Jigar.
 It is about a father-son relationship.
 Ole Aale received critical acclaim with 8 nominations at the Filmfare Awards Marathi 2025, recognising both its artistic and technical excellence.

 Plot

 Workaholic Aditya (Siddharth Chandekar) ignores his father Omkar's (Nana Patekar) advice regarding health.
 The next day, Aditya faints and is brought to the hospital, where he recovers.
 On Dr. Pallavi's (Tanvi Azmi) advice, Omkar takes a health checkup and is diagnosed with Pontine Glioma, a terminal brain tumour.
 Omkar wishes to visit Kedarnath and the holy Ganga river with him before his death so Aditya reluctantly agrees.
 After visiting the river, they continued their journey to Chopta via jeep.
 They meet Kyra (Sayali Sanjeev) on the road and Aditya develops romantic interest in her.
 They were robbed by goons but eventually regained their possessions.
 Along the way, the father-son bond grows and Aditya's romance develops further.
 Eventually, they reach Kedarnath and complete the wish.